Starfire – Teen Titans (Comic Version)

 Armor/Chest Piece:

-Chase made my collar and gauntlets by make forms of my arms, and a basic form of my neck, and fiberglassing them.
+Chase made my collar and gauntlets by taking forms of my arms, and a basic form of my neck, and fiberglassing them.
+The round pieces on the collar (and on my boots) were wooden pieces cut in half and painted, and glued in place.

 Boots:

 For the boots, I bought a pair of thigh-high boots and simply made boot covers for them in my purple material.
-They’re also sewn onto the bodysuit to keep them up.
-The “jewels” at the top were egg pieces we found, cut in half, painted and glued in place.
+They’re also hand-sewn onto the bodysuit in a few places to keep them up.
+The “jewels” at the top were wooden egg pieces we found, cut in half, painted and glued in place.

 Wig: